amromeo/api_r2020/README.md

 - A laptop (macOS, Windows, or Linux) with WiFi
 - Preferably two monitors (or two laptops), one for the Zoom conference software, and one in which you will work.
 - We will be utilizing Zoom Meeting for this workshop, please download and install the latest version [here](https://zoom.us/download)
 - The program that we will be using to interact with R during the course is called **RStudio**.
 We will be using a cloud based version of RStudio, hosted at [RStudio.Cloud](https://rstudio.cloud/), in our workshop.
-Our intent in using a cloud-based platform to minimize possible in-class setup issues.
 - Please follow the instructions in [this presentation](https://drive.google.com/file/d/1hlPMuN_drjwbX4idk_H2A7imPjWPhoSN/view?usp=sharing) to setup an [RStudio.Cloud](https://rstudio.cloud/) account.
 - *Note: Some older internet browsers may not be compatible with RStudio.cloud.
 See [this web page](https://support.rstudio.com/hc/en-us/articles/227449447-Supported-browsers-for-RStudio-Connect) for additional information.*
 - As the date of the conference approaches, we will be sending out a web link that will grant access to the workshop project within RStudio.Cloud.
 - While not required, we **highly** recommend installing RStudio Desktop on your laptop as well.
 See instructions below.
-- Please complete the following survey so we can better understand your R experience and what you want out of the course: [API R Workshop Participant Survey](https://forms.gle/Xe3U71ZBZRmrP2E87)
+- Please complete the following survey so we can better understand your R experience and what you want out of the course: [API R Workshop Participant Survey](https://forms.gle/Xe3U71ZBZRmrP2E87)**Need to update

 ### Installing RStudio onto your own computer